mvazquezc/code-to-prod-demo/ocp/run-demo.md

       namespace: tekton-polling-operator
     EOF
     ~~~
-3. Patch the default ServiceAccount in the tekton-reversewords repository so it has access to the quay secret (this is required since polling operator still doesn't support defining ServiceAccounts for specific steps)
+3. Patch the default ServiceAccount in the reversewords-ci namespace so it has access to the quay secret (this is required since polling operator still doesn't support defining ServiceAccounts for specific steps)

     ~~~sh
     oc -n reversewords-ci patch serviceaccount default -p '{"secrets":[{"name":"quay-user-pass"}]}'